-On February 1, 2021 (the "Initial Redemption Date") and August 2, 2021, the Company redeemed 1,798,651 and 357,063 Series G Convertible Preferred Shares in exchange for 1,900,000 and 388,841 Series B Cumulative Redeemable Perpetual Preferred Shares of Shyris Shipping Company S.A. ("Shyris Shipping"), respectively a wholly owned subsidiary of the Company, par value \$0.001 per share, each with a liquidation preference of \$10.00 per share representing the full mandatory redemption price of \$10.56 and \$10.89, respectively, per Series G Convertible Preferred Shares (\$19,000 and \$3,889 in the aggregate, respectively) payable for the number of Series G Convertible Preferred Shares.
+In 2021, the Company redeemed 2,155,714 Series G Convertible Preferred Shares in exchange for 2,288,841 Series B Cumulative Redeemable Perpetual Preferred Shares of Shyris Shipping Company S.A. ("Shyris Shipping"), respectively a wholly owned subsidiary of the Company, par value \$0.001 per share, each with a liquidation preference of \$10.00 per share, per Series G Convertible Preferred Shares (\$22,889 in the aggregate) payable for the number of Series G Convertible Preferred Shares.
 The difference between the carrying value of the redeemed Series G Convertible Preferred shares and the fair value of the Shyris Shipping Company Preferred Shares, amounting to \$2,171, in total, was recognized as a deemed dividend to the holders of the Series G Convertible Preferred Shares, and has been considered in the calculation of Loss per Common Share in 2021 (Note 10).

 The redemption price at which the Series G Convertible Preferred Shares exchanged was the higher of 95% of the as-converted value of the Series G Convertible Preferred Shares, based on a six-month volume weighted average price ("VWAP") of the Company's common shares, or a price providing for a return of 7.75% per annum on an actual/360-day basis on the Series G Convertible Preferred Shares, taking into account all dividends actually received on the Series G Convertible Preferred Shares.
 In September 2022, the holder exercised the conversion option and proceeded to the conversion of all 459,286 Series G Preferred Shares that remained outstanding into 306,190 common shares of the Company.
-The Company had nil Series G Convertible Preferred Shares outstanding as of December 31, 2022.
+The Company had nil Series G Convertible Preferred Shares outstanding as of December 31, 2023 and December 31, 2022 respectively.

 The Series B Cumulative Redeemable Perpetual Preferred Shares of Shyris Shipping (the "Shyris Shipping Preferred Shares") are entitled to receive cumulative semi-annual dividends from Shyris Shipping at a rate of 7.50% per annum, payable in arrears on the 1st day of March and September of each year, as, when and if declared by the Shyris Shipping Board of Directors.
-Shyris Shipping paid dividends on the Shyris Shipping Preferred Shares amounting to \$864 in the period ended December 31, 2021.
-On March 1, 2022, Shyris Shipping paid dividends on the Shyris Shipping Preferred Shares amounting to \$859 for the period September 1, 2021 to and including February 28, 2022.
-On September 1, 2022, Shyris Shipping paid dividends amounting to \$839 for the period from March 1, 2022, to September 1, 2022.
-(Note 10) As long as Shyris Shipping Preferred Shares are outstanding, Shyris Shipping cannot declare or pay dividends to the Company or incur additional indebtedness without the consent of the holder of Shyris Shipping Preferred Shares.
-On March 1, 2023, Shyris shipping paid dividends amounting to \$727 for the period from September 1, 2022, to March 1, 2023.
+Shyris Shipping paid dividends on the Shyris Shipping Preferred Shares amounting to \$1,446, \$1,698 and \$864 in the period ended December 31, 2023, 2022 and 2021, respectively (Note 10).
+As long as Shyris Shipping Preferred Shares were outstanding, Shyris Shipping cannot declare or pay dividends to the Company or incur additional indebtedness without the consent of the holder of Shyris Shipping Preferred Shares.